icco/coffee_shop/docs/notes.md

 For the last few days (weeks?)
 I have been messing around with some other gui toolkits.
-I had wanted to use GTK+, but the ruby extensions seem to be buggy, old, and not under current maintainence.
+I had wanted to use GTK+, but the ruby extensions seem to be buggy, old, and not under current maintenance.
 It seems like Qt is the way to go, so I started playing around with it.
 I found a [great tutorial](http://www.darshancomputing.com/qt4-qtruby-tutorial/) and the Qt4 documentation is really good, heck I even figured out the full screen stuff.
 Now on to getting a working prototype...